Ryan-Sapone/Nmap-and-Wireshark-Lab/README.md

 <img src="https://user-images.githubusercontent.com/107446796/180570057-8903c43e-1995-4fbd-a3a5-843216bb97b8.png">
 <img src="https://user-images.githubusercontent.com/107446796/180570496-86ba9360-ac44-47df-9e22-7d38854d93b3.png">
+You can see that Nmap picked up on my three open TCP ports, and in Wireshark, you can see the SYN and SYN/ACK for port 80, and the SYN and RST for closed port 113.

 <h2>-sT</h2>
 TCP connect scan is the default TCP scan type when SYN scan is not an option.
 This is the case when a user does not have raw packet privileges.
 Instead of writing raw packets as most other scan types do, Nmap asks the underlying operating system to establish a connection with the target machine and port by issuing the connect system call.
 This is the same high-level system call that web browsers, P2P clients, and most other network-enabled applications use to establish a connection.
 It is part of a programming interface known as the Berkeley Sockets API.
 Rather than read raw packet responses off the wire, Nmap uses this API to obtain status information on each connection attempt.